The colour of your 4WD is important – we all want our rigs to look good.

 Apart from personal preference, what another factor could come into play when considering what colour 4WD is for you?
 Scratches.

-Scratches are inevitable, no 4WD accessories can help with it.
+Scratches are inevitable – no 4×4 accessoried can help with it.

 Trying for a colour that doesn’t show scratches as clearly is a rational consideration.
 Lots of people believe that white (or similar) is the best shade for reducing the visual impact of light scratches.
 This is only really a consideration for the city 4WD.

 What colour 4WD do you have?
 Is it a city or off-road rig?
 We’d love to know more about your 4WD.
-Share a picture of it with us via Instagram and #roadcruza to make sure we see it.
+Share a picture of it with us via Instagram (@twd_4x4) and tag us to make sure we see it.

 Feel free to share why you chose the colour of your 4WD… especially if it’s not your favourite colour.